- 1 Contact Types and Stats

 If a law enforcement agency or other powerful identity is able to trace the signature of a preparation back to the Alchemist, standard rules for Loyalty apply.
 Afterwards, their Loyalty to you is reduced by 3 as they give you an earful about opsec and not leaving tracks.
 (This reduction happens after any relevant loyalty tests).
 This reduction also reduces the number of Preparations the contact is willing to sell you.
 If this causes Loyalty to reach 0, you lose the contact.

-Alchemists gain powers for every 3 points of Connection, rounded down.
+Alchemists gain powers for every even 3 points of Connection (3,6,9).

 Powers marked with an asterisk (*) require the use of a favor unless otherwise specified.
 Powers marked with an octothorpe (#) can be taken multiple times, but must have details specified.